radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ### Uninstalling Linux Service

-1. Stop the RadiantOne Identity Data Management service.
+1. Stop](#stopping-the-linux-daemon) the RadiantOne Identity Data Management service.

 2. Run one of the following scripts (init.d or system.d) depending on your requirements.